Uyanga Soum Secondary School Latrine Project – Mongolia

 Volunteer Terrence Edwards.
 The latrine will be maintained with regular use of ash and sawdust.

 This project is a pilot for future latrine building projects headed by the World Health Organization (WHO).
-The report at the completion of this project will have direct influence on latrine construction by the WHO around the country.
+The report at the completion of this project will have a direct influence on latrine construction by the WHO around the country.

 Project funds will be used for materials, such as wood, brick, cement, iron wire, plastic tarp, nails, screws, and paint.
 In addition, funds will be used to purchase tools and transport tools and materials as necessary.